Trading on margin can be risky business because you are investing with borrowed money.

 Before trading on margin, it is imperative that you do your own research and understand how it works.
 Here are the basics of Robinhood margin for beginners.

-Before even considering investing on margin, you should give some thought to your:
+But before even considering investing on margin, you should give some thought to the following:

 Most people borrow on margin to invest because they think they need extra buying power.
 Before doing so, check out this article on earning compound interest.
 You might not need that extra buying power and risk.

 In order to trade on margin, you need to subscribe to Robinhood Gold for $5 a month.
 This includes the interest on your first $1,000 of margin.

 Even if you have Robinhood Gold, the platform only permits three daily trades in a five-trading day period.
 However, this restriction is lifted if you have $25,000 of equity in your account.
 Robinhood Gold also gives you access to extended-hours trading from 9 AM to 6 PM, so you have a few more hours per day to trade than you would with the free service.

 Because day trading is considered riskier, it is more closely monitored.
 Under FINRA regulation, a pattern day trader is anyone who makes more than 4-day trades in a rolling 5 day period.
 Anyone who executes this number of day trades will be automatically flagged by their brokerage as a Pattern Day Trader.